MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 # Let's hash some information into a password

 > #### The creation of different passwords for every service or website you're using can become a pain.
->
-> - You have to keep them unique and very different.
-> - Access without password manager is a pain.
->
->  *What if* there was a better **way?**
+{: .prompt-warning }

-Using a repeatable method to generate these passwords, while remaining secure, can help speed up password creation and give you a system to finding lost passwords.
+> Using a repeatable method to generate these passwords, while remaining secure, can help speed up password creation and give you a system to finding lost passwords.
 {: .prompt-tip }

 > Please keep in mind that hashing is a one way operation.